-East Central Community College is a fully participating institution in the American College Testing Program and administers the test on all nationally scheduled testing dates.
+East Central Community College participates in the American College Testing (ACT) Program and administers the test on all nationally scheduled testing dates.
 The national test must be scheduled through www.act.org.
-The East Central Testing Center provides admission and placement testing through the Accuplacer and the ACT Residual.
+The college's Testing Center provides admission and placement testing through the Accuplacer and the ACT Residual.
 The Accuplacer and ACT Residual must be scheduled through the Testing Center.
 Tests are provided by appointment only.
-In addition to the ACT, the College administers and utilizes the Accuplacer assessments for placement into English/Reading, and Mathematics courses as well as The Warrior Path to Success program and certain Career/Technical programs.
+In addition to the ACT, the College administers and utilizes the Accuplacer assessments for placement into English and Mathematics courses as well as The Warrior Path to Success program and certain Career/Technical programs.
 To contact the Testing Center, call 601-635-6346.
+For more information regarding the Accuplacer and ACT Residual, see the Student Handbook.